NguyensAlot/js-keycodes/README.md

-Learning JavaScript by creating a Google Chrome extension.

 # js-keycodes ![alt tag][logo]

 The purpose of this extension is to get the key codes used in JavaScript from the keyboard events.